ng-merl/gSOAP/README.txt

 source GPL projects, educational use, and so on.
 We do not accept third-party GPL contributions to avoid having to fork the code base in GPL and non-GPL.

+This program is released under the GPL with the additional exemption that compiling, linking, and/or using OpenSSL is allowed.

 IMPORTANT NOTE: the wsdl2h parser, UDDI code, and sample applications such as the stand-alone web server are distributed ONLY under the GPL or the proprietary license.
 This means that commercial use of wsdl2h to generate code